-Stage 4 may include isolated working/ internal suspension.
+Stage 4 may include isolated working/ internal exclusion.
 The child comes to school but works independently away from their peers including play and lunchtime, for a number of days.

-Stage 5: Fixed Term Suspension (see Flow chart)- Serious breaches of the school rules may result in fixed term suspensions for a period or between 1-5 days (or lunchtime suspension) with work set for completion at home.
-The school will suspend for serious & unacceptable actions by pupils - including on the way to school and going home from school.
-These will follow the formal Bristol Suspension/Exclusion Procedure and DfE guidance on Suspension/Exclusion.
-The Chair of Governors will be informed of the suspension/exclusion; in addition, outside agencies may be contacted.
+Stage 5: Fixed Term Exclusion (see Flow chart)- Serious breaches of the school rules may result in fixed term exclusions for a period or between 1-5 days (or lunchtime exclusions) with work set for completion at home.
+The school will exclude for serious & unacceptable actions by pupils - including on the way to school and going home from school.
+These will follow the formal Bristol Exclusion Procedure and DfE guidance on Exclusion.
+The Chair of Governors will be informed of the exclusion; in addition outside agencies may be contacted.

-Stage 6: Second and third Fixed-Term Suspension within the same academic year.
+Stage 6: Second and third Fixed-Term Exclusion within the same academic year.